Authentication

 Description

 Content management.
 Can create, edit, publish, and delete content.
+Can read collections but not create or modify them.

 • Name